ACCA FA Notes

 • Section B, which features two multi-task questions worth 15 marks each.

-As outlined in the syllabus, the multi-task questions will assess skills in consolidations and preparing accounts.
-Adequate preparation and a thorough understanding of the syllabus’s key topics will enable you to confidently address these questions.
+As stated in the syllabus, multi-task questions will test consolidations and the preparation of accounts.
+Proper preparations and a detailed understanding of all key topics provided in the ACCA syllabus will aid you in easily answering these questions.

-It’s crucial in any exam to grasp the question format and any specific techniques required for effective responses.
+It is very important in any examination that one understands the types of questions and techniques needed to be done appropriately.
 Given the focus of the FA/FFA exam on multi-task questions, these are likely to entail the creation of financial statements such as a profit or loss statement, a financial position statement, or a cash flow statement, either in full or as excerpts.

 • Exam duration: 2 hours.